nedbat/explainer/devops-explainer.rst

 Virtual Machines
 ----------------

-Virtual Machines provide virtual computers by virtualizing at the hardware level: each machine believes it has control of the hardware.
+Virtual Machines provide virtual isolated systems by virtualizing at the hardware level: each machine believes it has control of the hardware.
 Each virtual machine needs a complete operating system.
 This is more overhead for each machine, but also means that you can mix operating systems: a Windows host can run a Linux guest.

 * Virtualbox
 * VMware